tsabunkar/all_about_linux/readme.md

   - /run : System daemons that start very early (ex- systemd and udev) to store temporary runtime files like PID(processID) files
   - /mnt : To mount external filesystem (ex: NFS)
   - /media : For cdrom mounts.

 ---

+# Navigating File System

+- When navigating a UNIX filesystem, there are a few important commands
+  - cd : Change directive
+  - pwd : print working directory (Current working directory ur in)
+  - ls : list content of directory

+---

+# File System Path

+- There are 2 types to navigate to a filesystem
+  - Absolute Path
+  - Relative Path
+- An absolute path always begins with a '/'.
+This indicates that the path starts at the root directory. ex : \$ cd /var/log/apt
+- A relative path does not begin with a '/'.
+It identifies a location relative to your current position. ex : \$ cd /var
+  \$ cd log
+  \$ cd apt

+---